Frequently Asked Questions

 The 1km track at the Ruatoria - Tikitiki turnoff is a model of the four levels of “built track” that will be used, only when necessary, along Te Ara Tipuna.
 We hope that seeing and using, is understanding and supporting.
 Even inspiring!

-We have had some concerns raised about “te tini me te mano” that could potentially be on the trail.
-Some days there will be no one on a specific track, other days there could be individuals or a small group.
-We do not expect that there will be large hoardes of people on the trail all at once, every day - unless, for example, a hapu day has been organised, or an inter-marae activity, or a kura project.
+We have had some concerns raised about “te tini me te mano” that could potentially be on the Ara.
+Some days there will be no one on a specific ara, other days there could be individuals or a small group.
+We do not expect that there will be large hoardes of people on the Ara all at once, every day - unless, for example, a hapu day has been organised, or an inter-marae activity, or a kura project.

 Te Ara Tipuna is about connection, therefore any further connecting of safe and well-managed trails and tracks is welcomed and encouraged - enabling greater sharing of our local stories and histories!